UPCOMING 2015 SPRAY COURSE DATES:

 What You Will Learn

 *ATTIRE - For your safety, please wear long pants and long sleeve shirts and closed toes shoes on days when spraying polyurea.
 It is suggested to wear clothing that can be ruined.
+Each attendee should make sure to bring their own Tyvek coveralls, shoe covers as well as head cover "Spray Sock" as noted above.

 ** Want to host a PDA Basic Applicator (Spray) Course at your facility??
 Click here for the facility qualifications!